 Additional vaccines may be recommended for your travel destination depending on your age and the details of your trip, including:

-- The risk of disease in the country or countries you are visiting
+- The risk of disease in the country or countries you are visiting (review travel health notices for your destination)

 - The length of your trip